romeerez/orchid-orm/docs/src/guide/migration-column-methods.md

 [//]: # 'has JSDoc'

-`searchIndex` is designed for full text search.
+`searchIndex` is designed for [full text search](/guide/text-search).

-It can accept the same options as a regular `index`, but it is `USING GIN` by default, and it is concatenating columns into a `tsvector`.
+It can accept the same options as a regular `index`, but it is `USING GIN` by default, and it is concatenating columns into a `tsvector` database type.

 ```ts
 import { change } from '../dbScript';